The Best SCUBA Dive Sites in the BVI

 Brewers Bay East (Tortola, North-side) – 70 ft. for Intermediate Divers

-On the Eastern point of Brewers Bay, the huge boulders top-side are replicated underwater, creating swim-throughs filled with baitfish and glassy sweepers.
-In the summer months, when the fry are thick, tarpon are regular visitors.
+On the Eastern point of Brewers Bay, the huge boulders topside is replicated underwater, creating swim-throughs filled with baitfish and glassy sweepers.
+In the summer months, when the fry is thick, tarpon are regular visitors.
 Follow the boulder trail to the sandy bottom at 70 ft, where you can find large Southern Stingrays.

 Brewers Bay West (Tortola, North-side) – 70 ft. for Intermediate Drivers